aws-samples/amazon-sagemaker-reusable-components/README.md

 ![](design/feature-store-ingestion-pipeline.drawio.svg)

 The _Automated FS data ingestion component_ **(1)** is delivered as part of a broader product portfolio **(2)**, which can contain multiple products.
 In this solution we have only one product in the portfolio.
-Both the product (1) and the product portfolio (2) are defined by [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates.
+Both the product (1) and the product portfolio (2) are defined by AWS CloudFormation templates.
 A CloudFormation template **(3)** with the product contains all resources, artifacts, and permissions, which are needed to provision the product in your SageMaker environment.

 By the deployment of the product via AWS CloudFormation service, a new SageMaker project **(4)** is created in SageMaker environment.
 You can see all project artifacts and resources in Studio IDE in **Projects** widget.

-The SageMaker project implements the feature ingestion pipeline **(5)**.
-The pipeline contains a Lambda function, which is launched by [Amazon EventBridge](https://aws.amazon.com/eventbridge/) rule each time a new object is uploaded into a monitored [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) bucket.
+The SageMaker project implements the feature ingestion workflow **(5)**.
+The workflow contains a Lambda function, which is launched by [Amazon EventBridge](https://aws.amazon.com/eventbridge/) rule each time a new object is uploaded into a monitored [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) bucket.
 The Lambda function starts a SageMaker Pipeline **(6)** which is defined and provisioned as a part of the SageMaker project.
-The pipeline contains one step with Data Wrangler processor for data transformation and ingestion into a feature group in SageMaker Feature Store.
+The pipeline contains a single step with [Amazon SageMaker Data Wrangler](https://aws.amazon.com/sagemaker/data-wrangler/) processor for data transformation and ingestion into a feature group in SageMaker Feature Store.
 The pipeline source code is also delivered as a part of the project in an [AWS CodeCommit](https://aws.amazon.com/codecommit/) repository **(7)**.

 The following section provides implementation details for each part of the SageMaker project.
 You can use these instructions and code to develop your own ML component.

 ## Authoring of SageMaker project template
-To get started with a SageMaker project, you need the following resources, artifacts, IAM roles and permissions:
+To get started with a custom SageMaker project, you need the following resources, artifacts, IAM roles and permissions:
 - A CloudFormation template which defines a Service Catalog [portfolio](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/what-is_concepts.html)
 - A CloudFormation template which defines a SageMaker project
 - IAM roles and permissions needed to run your project components and perform project's tasks and workflows